Floorp-Projects/Floorp/devtools/docs/contributor/tests/node-tests.md

 ## Find the node tests on Try

-The DevTools node tests are split in two different test suites on try:
+The DevTools node test task, `node(devtools)`, is running on the `Linux 64 opt` platform.
-- `node(devtools)`: all the DevTools node tests, except the ones for the debugger
-- `node(debugger)`: only the Debugger node tests

-They are running on the `Linux 64 opt` platform.
-They are both tier 1 jobs, which means that any failure will lead to a backout.
+It is a tier 1 job, which means that any failure will lead to a backout.

 ## Run Tests On Try

-To run the DevTools node tests on try, you can use `./mach try fuzzy` and look for the jobs named `source-test-node-debugger-tests` and `source-test-node-devtools-tests`.
+To run the DevTools node tests on try, you can use `./mach try fuzzy` and look for the job named `source-test-node-devtools-tests`.

 They are also run when using the "devtools" preset: `./mach try --preset devtools`.